Weymouth Quay Regeneration Project

 - Winter 2019/20 - development of design

-- Summer 2020 to Spring 2021 - construction of main scheme (building, harbour improvements and walkway)
+- Winter 2020 to Autumn/Winter 2021 - construction of Quayside improvements and Centre of Excellence

 Get project updates